fynbosmoney/gnap-spc-extension/draft-ozdemir-gnap-spc-extension.md

 1. The client instance makes a grant request to the AS, indicating that it can support SPC as an interaction start method.
 The client instance includes an identifier for the intended end user in the request.
 The client instance does not include an interaction finish method, since the interaction will happen outside of the AS and the client software will not need to be signaled by the AS to continue the grant request. ({{request-credentials}})

-2. The AS creates a new grant request in the _pending_ state and responds to the grant request with a challenge to be signed by a set of candidate credentials. ({{serve-credentials}})
+2. The AS creates a new grant request in the _pending_ state and responds to the grant request with a challenge to be signed by a set of candidate credentials that are known to have been provisioned for the end user identified by the client. ({{serve-credentials}})

 3. The client instance engages the SPC protocol to sign the challenge. ({{authenticate-user}})